Search

 • Students are responsible for any inaccurate, biased, offensive, or otherwise unethical content they submit regardless of whether they personally authored it or used AI software to generate the content.

-• Students may not create H&Ps or patient care documentation within the authentic clinical environment using artificial intelligence applications outside of those supported by the EHR (e.g., dot phrases, smart phrases, other system-generated text).
-Protected health information should never otherwise be used within a generative AI tool.
+• Students may not create H&Ps or patient care documentation within the authentic clinical environment using artificial intelligence applications outside of those supported by the EHR (e.g., Dax CoPilot).

-• Students may not copy and paste system or course session materials, presentation slides, or exam questions into AI systems consistent with copyright and intellectual property rights.
+• Consistent with copyright and intellectual property rights, students may not copy and paste system or course session materials, presentation slides, or practice exam questions into AI systems that do not offer contractual data protection of university information.
+See examples of acceptable use below.

 • When submitting scholarly work for publication or presentation, students must adhere to generative AI policies set forth by journals and organizations and disclose when and how these tools have been used.